aptech/docs/docs/CR-ntos.rst

     roi = 6.725301;

-    //Convert to string with 3 digits
-    roi_str = ntos(roi, 3);
+    // Convert to string with 3 digits roi_str = ntos(roi, 3);

-    //Combine strings
+    // Combine strings
     out = "The project had an ROI of " $+ roi_str $+ "%";
     print out;